Q: Why did the Agency issue this guidance when they did?

 A. In general, yes, particularly if you are working with a species traditionally consumed as food.
-However, based on risk, there are some GE animals for which the agency may exercise enforcement discretion and not require an approval.
+Based on risk, there are some GE animals for which the agency may exercise enforcement discretion and not require an approval.
 For example, FDA is already exercising, and intends to continue to exercise, enforcement discretion for non-food species laboratory animals used for research.
-On a case-by-case basis, the agency may consider exercising enforcement discretion for other non-food species GE animals of very low risk.
-If we intend to exercise enforcement discretion with respect to specific animal lineages, we plan to post a statement describing that intent on our website.
-The agency does not anticipate exercising enforcement discretion for any GE animal of a species traditionally consumed as food.
+On a case-by-case basis, the agency may consider exercising enforcement discretion over other GE animals of very low risk.

 Q: How early in my research should I contact FDA?

 A: You are always welcome to contact us if you have any questions regarding whether the GE animals you are developing will need premarket approval or whether FDA may exercise enforcement discretion over them.
+Regardless, we encourage you to talk with CVM as soon in your development process as possible.
 We can then work closely with you during the investigational phase of the development of these GE animals to ensure that animals do not inadvertently enter the food supply, and that data to support approval are developed efficiently and appropriately.